evan-erdos/trail-of-cthulhu/story/act-1/seq-5/index.md

 ---
 layout: sequence
 title:  The King of Africa
-seq:     5
 ---